Rotwelsch

 Rotwelsch (/de/, "beggar's foreign (language)") or Gaunersprache (/de/ "crook's language") also Khokhmer Loshn (from Yiddish "חוכמער לשון", "tongue of the wise") is a secret language, a cant or thieves' argot, spoken by groups (primarily marginalized groups) in Germany, Switzerland, Austria, and Bohemia.
-The language is based on a mix of Low German, Yiddish, Hebrew, Romani, Latin, and Czech with a High German substrate.
+The language is based on a mix including Low German, Yiddish, Hebrew, Romani, Latin, and Czech with a High German substrate.

 Name

-Rotwelsch was first named by Martin Luther in his preface of Liber Vagatorum in the 16th century.
+Rotwelsch was first named by Martin Luther in the preface to his edition of Liber Vagatorum in the 16th century.
 Rot means "beggar" while welsch means "incomprehensible" (cf *Walhaz): thus, rotwelsch signifies the incomprehensible cant of beggars.

 History

 Rotwelsch was formerly common among travelling craftspeople and vagrants.
 The language is built on a strong substratum of German, but contains numerous words from other languages, notably from various German dialects, and other Germanic languages like Yiddish, as well as from Romany languages.
 Rotwelsch has also played a great role in the development of the Yeniche language.
 In form and development it closely parallels the commercial speech ("shopkeeper language") of German-speaking regions.

 During the 19th and 20th century, Rotwelsch was the object of linguistic repression, with systematic investigation by the German police.